igniterealtime/Smack/documentation/developer/integrationtest.md

 | disabledTests        | List of disabled tests                    |
 | testPackages         | List of packages with tests               |

+### Where to place the properties file

-Overview of the components
+The framework will first load the properties file from `~/.config/smack-integration-test/properties` Overview of the components
 --------------------------